 So how many, let's say it's the fall of 2020, how many miles of new wall will Donald Trump be able to say he has built and how many miles will he be able to say he's repaired?

-So he's gonna be able to say that he supported the U.S. Border Patrol priorities for over 400 miles uh of wall uh by then.
+So he's going to be able to say that he supported the U.S. Border Patrol priorities for over 400 miles of wall by then.

-Uh and we're gonna be able to take you to the border and show you exactly those areas that we now have under control uh that that today are challenges for our Border Patrol agents because of the traffic and the difficulty uh in some of these areas.
+And we're going to be able to take you to the border and show you exactly those areas that we now have under control that today are challenges for our Border Patrol agents because of the traffic and the difficulty in some of these areas.

-So then how many wall how many miles of wall will still remain to be built to have the protection that we need?
+So then how many miles of wall will still remain to be built to have the protection that we need?

-So remember we're starting with about six hundred and fifty-four miles uh of existing wall.
+So remember, we're starting with about 654 miles of existing wall.

-Uh so the combined total what we've asked Congress for and the president supporting us on about almost a thousand miles of wall on the front line.
+So the combined total, we've asked Congress for, and the president's supporting us on about almost 1,000 miles of wall on the front line.

 We're also, though, adding a second layer of wall in those areas that have just become very challenging to control because there's lots of people living on both sides of the border.